 If you are working in a room that will have a dual function, such as a kitchen, dining room, den, etc. remember resin takes time to set up and makes a mess.

-If you plan to resin DIY in the kitchen:
+If you plan on working with resin in the kitchen:

 - You want to keep your resin projects away from getting into contact with food and anything that will be used in food preparation.
 Resin is not food safe.

-If you are working in the kitchen, dining room, or any other place that people or pets may roam, you need to be very clear that when you are working on a project that it needs to remain undisturbed.
+If you are working in the kitchen, dining room, or any other place where people or pets may roam, you need to be very clear that when you are working on a project it needs to remain undisturbed.